 Classes and Objects in Typescript| Constructor and Inheritance examples

-In this tutorial, learn the basics of the classes and objects in a typescript programming language.
+In this tutorial, you’ll learn the fundamentals of classes and objects in the TypeScript programming language.

-Class is introduced in the ES6 version of the latest JavaScript.
-The same classes were also implemented with Typescript.
-The class serves as a model or template for newly created objects.
+Class was introduced in the ES6 version of JavaScript and has also been implemented in TypeScript.
+A class acts as a model or template for newly created objects.

-A class is used to create objects of the same kind.
-It implies that each object contains unique data, which is then used in methods to achieve class behavior.
+A class is used to create objects of the same kind, implying that each object contains unique data used in methods to achieve class behavior.

 • Constructor